edhowland/viper/completed.md

 ## 2023-01-05

+## Moved ./scripts/ , ./etc/ , ./ext/ to deprecated/2.0.12.c/

+Ran all tests and found magic file path in minitest/test_glob.rb.
+Changed etc to local to fix

 Added function sethelpbanner to set the possible -h help banner.
 Can be called multiple times to have additonal lines.